PengkunLi/ECE_285_Style_Transfer/README.md

 This is a project of Style Transfer with Neural Style Transfer and Cycle-GAN developed by Pengkun Li, Jun Hu, Ming Lei and Meng Zhang.

 ## Requirements:
-Install package 'easydict' as follow:<br>
-$ pip install --user easydict
+Install package 'easydict' as follow:    $ pip install --user easydict

 ## Code organization:
-Demo.ipynb                               -- Run a demo which import the trained model from the checkpoint and then apply it on the test set and plot the first 3 images
+Demo.ipynb                               -- Run a demo which import the trained model from the checkpoint and then apply it on the test set and plot the first 3 images.

-NeuralTransfer.ipynb                     -- Use Neural Style Transfer model to achieve Style Transfer between two images
+NeuralTransfer.ipynb                     -- Use Neural Style Transfer model to achieve Style Transfer between two images.

 OurCycleGan_Small_Datasets_Train.ipynb   -- Run the training and validation of our Cycle-GANs model with small datasets.